tsdev/spinw/docs/pages/spinw/spinw.cache.md

   folder: spinw, mathjax: 'true'}

 ---
-Stores the cache, it should be only used to check consistency of the code.
 The stored values should not be changed by the user in any case!
 Sub fields are:
   matom   data on the magnetic unit cell